DeLimaM/SortsVisualizer/README.md

-# A small command-line utility to visualize sorting algorithms, both from the terminal and from a dedicated window.
+# A small command-line utility to visualize sorting algorithms.

 ## Install